fpteko/fpteko/README.md

 ## Hi, I am Folly Teko 👋

+I am currently a Computer Information Systems (CIS) student at the University of Louisville specializing in Cyber Security.
+I’m passionate about leveraging technology to solve complex problems and improve business processes.
+Throughout my studies, I've gained a strong understanding through project that is showcased in thios portfolio.
+Thank you for taking timne to eye my work!

+## Resume

+## Cover Letter

 <!--
 **fpteko/fpteko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.